sourcegraph/handbook/content/departments/ce/team-culture/working-with-customers.md

 Expanding Sourcegraph to a new team or unlocking new enterprise features could involve a full cycle of CE discovery and demos and value mapping.
 It could also include a trial for a new user group or with that new feature.
 A basic renewal or seat expansion may not involve CE beyond generating a new license key.

-## Ongoing Customer Support
+## Ongoing Customer Nurture

-While our CS team is primarily responsible for reactive technical support, we help keep an eye out on Slack for any questions or issues that come through.
-You can view any support issues in Zendesk by using our SFDC <> Zendesk integration.
+While our CS team is primarily responsible for reactive technical support, CE helps keep an eye out on Slack for any questions or issues that come through.
+CE can view any support issues in Zendesk by using our SFDC <> Zendesk integration.
 Go to the Account page in Salesforce and click the "Zendesk" tab to view.

 At times a customer may raise a feature request or provide product feedback.
 It is our responsibility as CEs to gather that feedback and share with the product teams.